 A few members disagreed with the redline changes.
 One said that planned savings from MTA should correlate to attribution.
 And another asked if the amendment opens the door for the C&S Administrator to plan everything, including things they wouldn’t normally do, such that it would be challenging to design an MTI without C&S elements?

-J. Raab highlighted in yellow the redlines that prompted concerns (added “and planned C&S and RA activities at the time an MTI is proposed”), to be revisited before finalizing the document, noting that either the language can be re-revised to
+J. Raab highlighted in yellow the redlines that prompted concerns (added “and planned C&S and RA activities at the time an MTI is proposed”), to be revisited before finalizing the document

 J Luboff said C. Yin chat’s may solve his concern: “An MTI can have pre-code savings, and post-code savings.
 If they are talking about both types of savings, then we need to talk about PA pre-code savings (from the RA program) and PA post-code savings (from C&S).”